Rule 4901:1-38-04 | Energy efficiency arrangements.

 (1) Each customer requesting to take service pursuant to an energy efficiency arrangement with the electric utility shall describe the general status of the customer in the community and how such arrangement furthers the policy of the state of Ohio embodied in section 4928.02 of the Revised Code.

-(a) The customer shall be an energy efficiency production facility as defined in this chapter.
+(a) The definition of an energy efficiency production facility, as specified in this chapter applies ot the customer.

-(c) The average hourly base wage rate of the new, full-time, or full-time equivalent jobs shall be at least one hundred fifty per cent of federal minimum wage.
+(b) The average hourly base wage rate of the new, full-time, or full-time equivalent jobs will be at least one hundred fifty per cent of federal minimum wage.

-(e) The customer shall identify local (city, county), state, or federal support in the form of tax abatements or credits, jobs programs, or other incentives.
+(d) The customer identifies local (city, county), state, or federal support in the form of tax abatements or credits, jobs programs, or other incentives.

-(f) The customer shall agree to maintain operations at the project site for the term of the incentives.
+(e) The customer agrees to maintain operations at the project site for the term of the incentives.

-(3) An electric utility and/or mercantile customer or group of mercantile customers filing an application for commission approval of an energy efficiency arrangement bears the burden of proof that the proposed arrangement is reasonable and does not violate the provisions of sections 4905.33 and 4905.35 of the Revised Code, and shall submit to the commission verifiable information detailing the rationale for the arrangement.
+(3) An electric utility and/or mercantile customer or group of mercantile customers filing an application for commission approval of an energy efficiency arrangement bears the burden of proof that the proposed arrangement is reasonable and does not violate the provisions of sections 4905.33 and 4905.35 of the Revised Code, and shall submit to the commission verifiable information detailing the rationale for the arrangement and an affidavit from a company official as to the veracity of the information provided in the application.

 (B) Upon the filing of an energy efficiency application, the commission may fix a time and place for a hearing if the application appears to be unjust or unreasonable.